 Jacqui Greene is the Resource Teacher for the Gifted at Randolph ES.
-This is her first year at Randolph.
-She has been a career counselor in higher education.
-Jacqui served as an Advanced Academic Resource Teacher in Fairfax County Public Schools and was awarded the Virginia Gifted Teacher of the Year Award in 2015.
+Jacqui also served as an Advanced Academic Resource Teacher in Fairfax County Public Schools and was awarded the Virginia Gifted Teacher of the Year Award in 2015.
 Her greatest passion is connecting with families and ensuring equity of access for all children to problem solving and critical and creative thinking opportunities.
-She holds a Master’s degree in Higher Education and is currently working on a second Master’s in Administration and Supervision.
-She holds Advanced Academic, Elementary Education, and English as a Second Language educational endorsements.
+She holds Master’s degree in Higher Education and Administration and Supervision.
 She is also a graduate of Wakefield High School, a huge fan of Harry Potter, young adult novels, and ballet.

 Follow her on Twitter at JacquiGreene @Randolphequity

 The Gifted Services Program fully supports Randolph’s instructional plan, helping to emphasize the focus on personalizing instruction for the individual student.
 Students are encouraged to use their creativity and expand their body of knowledge using many different styles of learning.The goals of Gifted Services include the following:

 - Identify students in grades K-12 in Specific Academic Aptitude(s) and Visual/Performing Arts Aptitude

 - Provide appropriate differentiated services based on information provided in the identification process to meet the identified student’s unique learning needs